 I opened both images in Photoshop.
-I used the first image as the base image to create the luminosity masks.
+I used the first image as the base image to create a full set of luminosity masks.

-With a single click, I created 18 luminosity masks without having cramps in my fingers. (thanks to the Photoshop actions!)
+With a single click, I used Photoshop Actions to create all 18 luminosity masks without having cramps in my fingers.

 These were the 6 bright masks in the channels panel.
-I wanted to pick one that has most of the sky selected (in white).
+I wanted to pick one that has only (or most) of the sky selected (in white).

-I also wanted to exclude the buildings from my selection, so I want the buildings to be in black (or darker shades of grey).
+I also wanted to exclude the buildings from my selection, so the buildings should be in black (or darker shades of grey).

 Looking through the bright masks, I thought Bright 2 or 3 were the most suitable ones.
 I picked Bright 2 in this case.